shaanVM/shaanvm/README.md

 ## 🚀 Shaan Mathew
  I'm a Data Science enthusiast,
-I have completed my B.TECH Computer Science and Engineering with specialization in (Business Analytics and Optimization) by IBM from Sandip University Nashik, CGPA 8.5
+I have completed my B.Tech Computer Science and Engineering with specialization in (Business Analytics and Optimization) by IBM from Sandip University Nashik, CGPA 8.5

 ## 🛠 Skills